Registering Trade Marks Internationally via Madrid Protocol in Singapore

 Stage 1: Submission of application

-Your application must be made via Form MM2(E) along with continuation sheet 8 (for the provision of your Singapore address), which may be submitted through IPOS’ online portal called IP2SG, using your SingPass or CorpPass account.
+Your application must be made via Form MM2(E) along with continuation sheet 8 (for the provision of your Singapore address), which may be submitted through the IPOS Digital Hub website, using your SingPass or CorpPass account.